 - Last 3-6 Months Payment Processing Statements (if currently processing)

-Proper KYC (Know Your Client) information is required by payment card networks along with the payment processors to insure that the person listed on the application is in fact the person listed on the application and applying for the account, eliminating the risk of fraud or identity theft by a simple check of personal information and a government issued ID.
+Proper KYC (Know Your Client) information is required by payment card networks along with the payment processors to ensure that the person listed on the application is, in fact, the person listed on the application and applying for the account, eliminating the risk of fraud or identity theft by a simple check of personal information and a government-issued ID.

-One of the most important parts of the application used in the determination of the merchant account is the credit worthiness of the applicant and to verify the merchant is not present on the MATCH list.
-If there happens to be any questions or potential problems with a merchants credit or past payment processing history, underwriters are able to offer other solutions, such as smaller volumes or reserves to insure that no funds are lost on the account.
+One of the most important parts of the application used in the determination of the merchant account is the creditworthiness of the applicant and to verify the merchant is not present on the MATCH list.
+If there happen to be any questions or potential problems with a merchants credit or past payment processing history, underwriters are able to offer other solutions, such as smaller volumes or reserves to ensure that no funds are lost on the account.